 If you’re still not sure, it’s best to speak with a lawyer.

-The changes we’re making to our processes, apps, and services to meet GDPR will improve our handling of personal data, regardless of an individual’s country.
+The changes we’ve made to our processes, apps, and services to meet GDPR will improve our handling of personal data, regardless of an individual’s country.

 This means if you’re part of the European Economic Area, or Canada, Argentina, Japan, or anywhere else on Earth (and currently, just limited to Earth), we apply the same level of care to your personal data.

-We’re in the midst of a company-wide initiative to investigate all locations and scenarios where personal data may be collected, processed, retained, and disclosed.
-Each instance is being scrutinized to ensure:
+We investigated all locations and scenarios where personal data may be collected, processed, retained, and disclosed.
+Each instance was scrutinized to ensure: